chioma-lab/chioma-journal/Linux-Navigation/README.md

 By the end of the task, I should have:

-- Empty directories named "new_school", right_school", "temp", "not_here", "school_is_amazing", all in my "Linux_navigation" directory which will serve the root directory in this context.
+- Directories named "new_school", right_school", "temp", "not_here", "school_is_amazing", with placeholder files in each named ".gitkeep" all in my "Linux_navigation" directory which will serve the root directory in this context.
 ---
 ## Giving Context To Basic Linux Concepts and Features